CULTURE SHOCK AND HOMESICKNESS

-Be Curios: Observe how people in your new environment act in situations that are confusing to you.
+Be Curious: Observe how people in your new environment act in situations that are confusing to you.

 Remember Your Strength: Remember the ways you have been able to reduce stress in difficult situations in the past and consider applying those methods in your present circumstances.

 It’s Okay to Make Mistakes: Everyone fails at something when trying to adjust to living in a different country.
 Mistakes are one of the best.
 Opportunities to learn!